Vin-dictive/myProfile/README.md

 npm run deploy
 ```
 This will create a separate branch on gh-pages.
-**Note:** In GitHub Pages options please choose gh-pages branch otherwise it will not show up on the provided URL
+**Note:** In GitHub Pages options please choose gh-pages branch otherwise it will not show up on the provided URL.
+You can automate this process using github workflows.
+The files for that are present in the .github folder in the repo.
-Wait for a while for it deploy
-Done!